andykilroy/dnssrv/README.md

    1. The only incoming query is for a host address translation (requests of type 'A')
    1. The only requested class is for the Internet (class 'IN')
+   1. There is only one question in the request.

 Other requests would be ignored/rejected.